srikant-code/My-Front-End-Codes/README.md

 This is a repo of mine in which I usually experiment js codes and then after completing I push them to a new repo.
 You can check out my current projects here

-**Right now this repo is consisting of 2 JS projects and 2 CSS Projects**
+**Right now this repo is consisting of 2 JS projects and 2 CSS Projects.**
 ## JS projects

 - **Neomorphic fully functional Caluclator**.
 [See the live deployment here](https://srikant-code.github.io/My-Front-End-Codes/Javascript%20projects/Calculator/calculator.html)